 Creating a Store Visit ad is similar to the other ads that are built-in Facebook.
 Users click on the “Create Ad” button from their Ads Manager page or Power Editor and click on the ”Store Visits” option.

 The Store Visits option will prompt users to select the page they are running ads for and give the campaign a name.
 (Note: the page you select must be part of the Locations framework.)

 Users are then able to set the parameters for the ad unit by defining the target age, sex, language, interests or behavior.
 For users that have already created a custom audience during previous ad buys, they are still able to use that information instead of creating a new audience.

 The key addition to this type of ad unit is the locations section circled here.

 At this point, users can choose which of their local Facebook pages will serve the ad unit.
-In the “Your Locations” section, there is a drop down menu that allows you select local Facebook pages based on country, province/state, city or street address.
+In the “Your Locations” section, there is a drop-down menu that allows you to select local Facebook pages based on country, province/state, city, or street address.
 You can pick one or multiple locations to receive the ad.

 There is also a “bulk add” option allowing users to pick local Facebook pages by store number or postal code.

 The final option at this stage is to choose the radius size for people who will see the ad.
 Users can choose either an automatic radius which is set based on how many people are near that location or users can set a specific radius in miles.
 Whatever choice is made regarding the radius is the same for all the individual location pages.

 Once the locations are decided, users can choose the placement and budget for the ad set, as per usual.

 The final steps involve creating the ad itself.
 As with typical Facebook ads, users can choose between the following formats: Carousel, Single Image, Single Video or Slideshow.
 They can then upload the ad creative.